 This could jumpstart your word-of-mouth marketing and attract clients right away.

 You’ll be harvesting honey and beeswax from your bee colonies and selling the raw materials.
 You might also turn your harvests into consumable products for sale.
-Your products could include honey, beeswax candles, soaps or furniture polish.
+Your products could include honey, beeswax candles, soaps, or furniture polish.

-Current prices for an ounce of honey range from $.50 to $1.50.
+Current prices for an ounce of honey range from $0.50 to $1.50.
 Beeswax currently sells for around $10 per pound.
-If you decide to create and sell products derived from honey or beeswax, your price per item will depend on materials used and time spent on manufacturing.
+If you decide to create and sell products derived from honey or beeswax, your price per item will depend on the materials used and time spent on manufacturing.
 After your costs of maintaining your colonies, manufacturing, and packaging, expect a profit margin of around 75%

-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Your ideal customers are people who enjoy honey, beeswax, and other bee products.
 Spread your marketing efforts across social media platforms like TikTok, Facebook, and Instagram.